Blended Intensive Programme

 The Erasmus+ Blended Intensive Programme (BIP) is a short-term mobility programme funded by the European Union.
 It offers students, doctoral students, teacher-researchers, and staff the opportunity to experience international mobility in a hybrid format, combining both physical and virtual learning.

-This project aims to enhance international collaboration and promote inclusive practices in digital communication.
+This BIP on accessibility in digital communication aims to enhance international collaboration and promote inclusive practices in digital communication.

 Located near key institutions like ARTE and the European Parliament, our university integrates real-world examples into our courses, particularly in preparing for the 2025 European Accessibility Act.
 Through visits and hands-on experiences, participants will gain the skills needed to create accessible digital content that aligns with upcoming regulations.